LabInternetPub/Exam2022_Solved/README.md

   ]
   }
   ```
   You may achieve this by treating the exceptions: ConstraintViolationException and MethodArgumentNotValidException
-* **Question 2**: Security
+  There are no TODOs for this, but we solved this in the Tinder project

+## Question 2
   At this moment the security is configured using the JWT method, but it allows everybody to call all the API entries.
 Obviously, those
   that require a logged-in user won't work if nobody is.
   You can observe (in the data.sql file) that we have three roles.
 Namely, ROLE_FREE, ROLE_PREMIUM and ROLE_PROFESSIONAL.
 You should modify
   the security configuration so that:
     * Only registered users can call entries with the "me" word in the path
-    * Everybody can list tracks "GET /api/tracks"
+    * Everybody, even unregistered users, can list tracks "GET /api/tracks"
     * ROLE_FREE users can only: list their own information "GET /api/me", list their authored tracks "GET /api/me/tracks" and list a given track
       "GET /api/tracks/{id}"
     * ROLE_PREMIUM users additionally can: create tracks "POST /api/tracks", add artists to tracks "PUT api/tracks/{trackId}/artists",